-On hearing the news, Dr Fletcher said “This project could not be more timely.
-The racism aimed at some of England’s Black players following the men’s exit from the Euros earlier in the Summer only goes to emphasise the need for this innovative and important project.
-I am incredibly excited to get to work on this with such a fantastic team.
-As a team we are committed to anti-racism and will work hard to ensure this project has significant impact”.
+On hearing the news, Dr Fletcher said “We are incredibly excited to work on this project.
+The racism aimed at some of England’s Black players following the men’s exit from the Euros earlier in the Summer only goes to emphasise the need for this innovative and important project”.

 Dr Kilvington added: “This project has never been more valid and vital as year on year, discrimination directed at athletes, clubs and fans increases.
 It is paramount that we critically understand this phenomenon if we are to successfully tackle it.
 I am delighted to join Dr Fletcher and the rest of the team for this exciting, worthwhile, and impactful research project”.

 Dan's research interests include anti-racism, social media and sport.
 His book 'Sport and Discrimination' draws on examples from football, rugby, cricket, tennis, climbing, the Olympics and the Paralympics to explore racism, sexism, homophobia, disability and the role of the media in both perpetuating and tackling discrimination in sport.